-The per capita income in Somerville in 2010 was $20,560, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,240 for a family of four.
+The per capita income in Somerville in 2010 was $24,136, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $96,544 for a family of four.
 However, Somerville contains both very wealthy and poor people as well.

 Somerville is a somewhat ethnically-diverse town.
 The people who call Somerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Somerville include Irish, English, Scottish, and Scandinavian.
+Important ancestries of people in Somerville include Irish, German, English, French, and Dutch.

 The most common language spoken in Somerville is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Italian and Other Indo-European.